 Thursday evening when we got home, I walked into the guest bathroom for something and, for some reason, was shocked to see the remnants of our IVF cycle.
 The empty boxes of expensive fertility drugs I’d injected into myself were still stacked up on the counter.
 My IVF program guide and medication instructions had sat untouched for days (was it really only days?); I’d memorized it all by now anyway.
 It seemed so long ago somehow, and as strange as it sounds, it was a reminder of a time when I didn’t know what it felt like to be told that 15 embryos out of 17 were lost for no discernible reason.
 I sobbed as I thought about how hopeful I’d become throughout our cycle, how pleased I’d been with myself for learning how to stick needles into my stomach and getting through the pain of the egg retrieval.
 I had known all along that this was a possibility, but I hadn’t known what it really felt like.
 And that’s where Kyle found me several minutes later as I mourned the loss of all those embryos and broken dreams.

 Even as I write this, I know I am lucky.
 Simply having the opportunity to try IVF & surrogacy makes me one of the lucky ones.
-Some women can even go through the exact same process only to reach the transfer without any embryos at all while I still have two.
+Some women can even go through the exact same process and wake up on transfer day without any embryos at all while I still have two.
 And most importantly, in the midst of my grief and stress, I have managed to overlook the fact that we still have the possibility of this transfer being successful.
 I don’t want to let the loss of 15 mean more than the two chances we do have.

 Now we’ll have to wait for a full two weeks following the transfer to get the results.
 I know we’ll be told to stay positive through this time, but I am trying not to think about it as much as possible.
 It’s difficult to find the right balance between protecting my heart and maintaining hope, and I haven’t quite managed it yet.